Getting to know our lions

 Who's who

 We have a pride of seven lions at Blair Drummond Safari Park and they are all related to each other.
-Our two adult females, Karis and Libby, are sisters, and they both have offspring fathered by Zulu.
-Karis had a litter of four cubs in 2016, two boys, and two girls – Murray, Reid, Isla and Thistle.
+Our two adult females, Karis and Libby, are sisters, and they both have offspring fathered by our previous alpha male Zulu.
+Karis is mother to one boy, and two girls – Murray, Isla and Thistle – who were all born in 2016.
 Karis’ sister Libby then gave birth to two female cubs in 2019 – Hope and Faith.

 A family affair